The Know-Feel-Do framework helps you advance key IT initiatives by sharing the right information with the right stakeholders at the right time

 2 ) What do we want them to feel?

 Next, consider how you want each audience to feel after receiving your communications.
 This step is especially important in change communications, where you want to bring employees along on a transformation and need their buy-in.
 The answer to this question tells you how to influence and inspire action in your target audiences.

 For example, if you’re preparing to transition from one payroll and employee benefits platform to another, you’ll want to make sure all internal stakeholders feel informed and supported throughout the transition.
 For key support functions, like HR and IT, you might also want them to feel like they are an integral part of the transition and prepared to support it.
 For senior leaders and executives, you might want them to feel energized and equipped to communicate about the timing and benefits of the transition.
 As you build your communications plan, you’ll want to keep these perspectives in mind to ensure that you’re conveying the right messages to each audience.

 3) What do we want them to do?

 Lastly, think about what actions employees need to take in order to achieve your objectives.
 Focus only on the top priorities for each group and avoid getting too specific.
 The goal of this question is to ensure that your communications articulate a clear call to action.

 For example, if you’re rolling out an IT platform, you may want end users to set up their accounts and begin working on the new platform as quickly as possible.
 Meanwhile, you may want your IT team to support end users with specific actions and information, and to approach this support work with patience and kindness.
 Because these audiences have different calls to action, you’ll need to create separate communications for them, and this should be reflected in your communications plan.

 Why Know-Feel-Do works

-Have an internal communications or change effort that needs to win the hearts and minds of every employee in order to succeed?
+Have an IT initiative or transformation that needs to win the hearts and minds of every employee in order to succeed?
 Book a call with our experts.